darthwalsh/bin/apps/youtube.APIs.md

 https://developers.google.com/youtube/v3/docs/playlistItems/list
 returns values in https://developers.google.com/youtube/v3/docs/playlistItems#
 - Sorted like in playlist, also has `.position`
+# Queued videos
+The current watch Queue is not listed at [YouTube Data API](https://developers.google.com/youtube/v3/docs)

 # Getting whether a video was watched is NOT possible
 Can the API return the playback amount, which drives the red bar at the bottom of the thumbnail when viewing playlist?